Health and Physical Education (HPE): Ages Six to Nine

 Typically, children will:

-.01 Participate in physical activity, recognising that it can be both enjoyable and important for health
+.01 Participate in physical activity, both indoors and outdoors, recognising that it can be both enjoyable and important for health

-.02 Participate in physical activities in natural and outdoor settings to examine factors that can influence their own and others’ participation
+.02 Consider factors that can influence their own and others’ participation in physical activities

-.05 Perform fundamental movement skills with equipment in minor games
+.04 Perform fundamental movement skills with and without equipment in minor games

 .06 Develop social skills such as collaboration and a healthy approach to winning and losing